Rekihyt/Sifu/notes.md

 F (x : Int) (y: Int) -> G x y
 ```

 The operator `::` for a match with low precendence is necessary.
-One case is when matching on arrows, like:
+One case is
+when matching on arrows, like:
 ```
   A -> 1 :: { A -> 1, B, C }
 ```
-Using `(A -> 1) : {...}` instead doesn't work, because the arrow `A -> 1` isn't a subapp in the pattern.
-More generally, parenthesis are only a tool to express nesting structure, not precedence.
+Using `(A -> 1) : {...}` instead doesn't work, because the arrow `A -> 1` isn't
+a subapp in the pattern.
+More generally, parenthesis are only a tool to express
+nesting structure, not precedence.

 The operator `-->` is also probably needed for commas

-The operators `=>` and `==>` are probably needed to decrease levels of nesting, because sometimes 0 is desired.
+The operators `=>` and `==>` are probably needed to decrease levels of nesting,
-They would make `->` map only to its first app as a singleton not an array.
-This might make some precedence operators redundant.
+because sometimes 0 is desired.
+They would make `->` map only to its first
+app as a singleton not an array.
+This might make some precedence operators
+redundant.

 Two operators for matching are probably necessary too. `*:` maybe?

 The operator `...` or `*` is necessary for globbing.
-Matching using it needs some kind of substring search algorithm for apps though (but probably not for patterns).
+Matching using it needs
+some kind of substring search algorithm for apps though (but probably not for
+patterns).
+It could be combined like `{*}` to denote the current pattern or
+everything in scope.

 Single arrow: rewrite to first match, looking back or else self
 Double arrow: rewrite to all matches in order looking back or else empty.

 Commas might be better as a way to append instead of separate apps.
+An append
+operator would also be good to enable treating apps of a single pattern as just
+a pattern.
 ```

 # Make apps of length 1 map to a singleton